Roy Fox: Fame as bandleader

 In 1920, he put together his own band, with whom he recorded in 1925.
 That same year he also scored a gig on radio broadcasting with Art Hickman's orchestra; this ensemble toured the U.S., then did an extended residency in Florida.
 After some time in New York City, Fox and Arnheim reconvened in Hollywood, working at the Ambassador Hotel, and Fox continued to broadcast with his own bands.
 During this time he also did a number of film soundtracks.

-In 1930, Fox was invited to perform in London, which he first did on September 29, 1930.
-He recorded on the BBC that year, and when his band returned to the U.S. the following spring, Fox remained behind, recording with a new group for Decca Records and accepting an engagement at the Monseigneur restaurant in Piccadilly.
+In 1929, Fox was invited to lead a band based at the Café de Paris in London, which he first did on September 29, 1930.
+He recorded on the BBC that year, and when his band returned to the U.S. the following spring, Fox remained behind, recording with a new group for Decca Records (also acting as musical director for the label) and accepting an engagement at the Monseigneur restaurant in Piccadilly starting in May 1931.
+His band included Lew Stone, Bill Harty, Harry Berly, Sid Buckman, Nat Gonella and Al Bowlly.

 In 1932, he fell ill with pleurisy and travelled to Switzerland for a stay at a sanatorium.
 During his convalescence the band was led by its pianist, Lew Stone.
-Upon Fox's return he resumed control of the band but when the Monseigneur contract came up for renewal in the autumn of 1932 was unable to agree terms.
-The restaurant's owner then offered the residency to Stone and all the band, with the exception of trumpeter Sid Buckman, decided to remain with Stone.
+Upon Fox's return he resumed control of the band but when the Monseigneur contract came up for renewal in the autumn of 1932, was unable to agree terms.
+The restaurant's owner then offered the residency to Stone and all the band, all left with the exception of trumpeter Sid Buckman, who decided to remain with Stone.
 Fox took out an injunction on the grounds of breach of contract against his singer, Al Bowlly, which prevented Bowlly performing with Stone's band on the first night; however, Fox lost his action.

 Fox formed a new band with Buckman as trumpeter and vocalist, secured a residency at the Café Anglais in Leicester Square, London, and performed in Belgium as well as at home in the UK.
 Art Christmas played a variety of instruments in this band.
 Among his vocalists were Denny Dennis and Mary Lee, whilst his musicians included Jack Jackson, Nat Gonella and Harry Gold.
+In 1933, the band performed as part of the Royal Command Performance at the London Palladium, and the following year embarked on a tour of Britain.

 Fox appeared in the films On the Air (1934) and Radio Pirates (also known as Big Ben Calling) the following year.
-In January 1936, he moved to the His Master's Voice (HMV) label, and toured Europe until 1938, when he fell ill again, and broke up the band.
+In January 1936, he moved to the His Master's Voice label, and toured Europe until 1938, when he fell ill again, and broke up the band.